Crash Towing Industry Reforms

 Spotter fees

-It will be an offence to advertise or to pay spotter fees (or give other benefits or advantages that may not be monetary), in exchange for information as to the occurrence of a crash or breakdown or details of a vehicle that has been involved in a crash or broken down.
+It is now an offence to advertise or to pay spotter fees (or give other benefits or advantages that may not be monetary), in exchange for information as to the occurrence of a crash or breakdown or details of a vehicle that has been involved in a crash or has broken down.

-It will also be an offence for a person to receive such payments or incentives.
+It is also an offence for a person to receive such payments or incentives.

 Penalties of up to $45,000 (body corporate) or $9,000 (individuals) apply.